networknt/light-doc/content/en/development/develop-build.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-For developers who are working on the light platform, it is very important to have all related repositories to be build on local machine and install the jar files into .m2 repository.
-It is OK to checkout all the repositories from https://github.com/networknt and build them one by one;
+For developers who are working on the light platform, it is very important to have all related repositories to be built on the local machine and install the jar files into the .m2 repository.
+It is OK to check out all the repositories from https://github.com/networknt and build them one by one;
-however, it is very time consuming.
-To our contributor's life easier, we have create a config in light-config-test repo to utilize light-bot to build necessary repositories in one shot and sync with remote git server on a daily basis or when it is necessary.
+however, it is very time-consuming.
+To our contributor's life easier, we have created a config in the light-config-test repository to utilize light-bot to build necessary repositories in one shot and sync with remote git server on a daily basis or when it is necessary.

+**Please note**: If you are only working on one repository, you can just check out the particular repository and build it locally.
+We have snapshot versions of all repositories published to the maven central so all dependencies should be downloaded from the Internet.

-**Please note**: light-bot is only working with Linux and Mac OS at the moment, porting to Windows is still working in progress.
+**Please note**: The light-bot is only working with Linux and Mac OS at the moment, porting to Windows is still working in progress.

-The following are the steps to get is set up.
+The following are the steps to get it set up.

 ### Environment

 The following software packages need to be installed locally before moving to the next step.

-* Oracle JDK 8 or OpenJDK 8
+* Oracle JDK 11 or OpenJDK 11
 * Maven 3.5.x
 * Git

-A github.com account is needed and public key needs to be uploaded to github based on [this doc][].
+A github.com account is needed, and public key needs to be uploaded to the GitHub based on [this doc][].

 ### Create Workspace

-First a workspace needs to be created under your home directory.
+First, a workspace needs to be created under your home directory.
 Most of the time, networknt will be used.

 ```
 cd ~